Regulations on children's television programming in the United States: Effects on programming

 Following the initial implementation of the regulations, many television stations began to cut locally produced children's programs due to budgetary concerns, and largely replaced them with educational programs acquired from the syndication market.
 Distributors such as Litton Entertainment benefited from the resulting demand.

 The Annenberg Foundation found that the number of network television shows deemed to be "highly educational" from 1990 to 1998 fell from 43% to 29%.
-A research report from Georgetown University said that one issue contributing to this was that what constituted "educational television" programming was defined too broadly, as programming that was only academic or that covered pro-social issues, for example, counted towards station requirements.
+A research report from Georgetown University stated that one issue contributing to this was that what constituted "educational television" programming was defined too broadly, as programming that was only academic or that covered pro-social issues, for example, counted towards station requirements.
 Another issue was that traditional ideas of what should be taught to children, such as the alphabet or number systems, were lost.

 There was also a reported increase in the number of programs focusing on social issues.
 Writers for these programs wrote stories that often were not academically sound for young viewers, because they were not trained in writing for this audience.
 Some shows were an exception to this rule; The Magic School Bus combined effective writing and educational content for children, while Bill Nye the Science Guy leveraged host Bill Nye's experience in sketch comedy to entertain and inform the audience.
 Studies commissioned by its distributor KCTS-TV found that children who watched Bill Nye were more likely to say that they enjoy science.

 Networks picked up series more often when they were related to a well-known pop culture icon, or could be marketable as toys.
-Owing to the success of PBS' Barney & Friends from both a critical and commercial standpoint, Disney and Nickelodeon had a greater interest in producing preschool programming that was engaging and had educational value.
+Owing to the success of PBS's Barney & Friends from both a critical and commercial standpoint, Disney and Nickelodeon had a greater interest in producing preschool programming that was engaging and had educational value.
 However, they also leveraged techniques designed to bolster the programs as a brand when merchandised, such as close-up "money shots" of key characters designed to encourage recognition of them by viewers.